 Entry requirements: Entry into this course is by approval.
-This is a flexible course offering an individualised mix of Level 2 standards.
-It is intended to be suitable for a range of students including those who have followed the Numeracy pathway at Level 1, together with those who have an interest in continuing to study Mathematics in Year 12 or 13, but do not have the required previous experience to follow a full Level 2 or 3 course in Mathematics or Statistics.
+This is a flexible course offering an individualised mix of Level

+2 standards.
+It is intended to be suitable for a range of students including those who have followed the Numeracy pathway at Level 1, together with those who have an interest in continuing to study Mathematics in Year 12 or 13, but do not have the required previous experience to follow a full

+Level 2 or 3 course in Mathematics or Statistics.

 Credits: Up to 14 Level 2 credits or an individually appropriate number of Level 2/3 credits.

 Course summary: This is designed to be a flexible course.
 It will include up to 14 Level 2 credits designed to give students a good understanding of how to use Level 2 mathematical skills.
-All students will be given the opportunity to gain Numeracy where this is still necessary.
 Level 3 credits will be available to students who already have a sufficient understanding of Level 2 Mathematics.

 Assessment: Internal assessment with the number of credits offered varying according to student need.

 Equipment: NZQA approved scientific calculator.
-Mobile phones are not allowed to be used as calculators during any assessments Cost: Resources/Workbooks up to approximately \$20
+Mobile phones are not allowed to be used as calculators during any assessments